preaction/preaction.me/resume/index.markdown

   API using ZeroMQ and [Protobuf](https://developers.google.com/protocol-buffers/)
 * Automated releases, deployment and environment setup using Git and [Rex](http://rexify.org)
+* Built fully-automated dev deployment using Perl and Jenkins

 ### Double Cluepon Software Corp.